Low Dose Naltrexone Capsule (Naltrexone)

 Side Effects

-Low Dose Naltrexone Capsule (Naltrexone) is generally well tolerated, and most side effects are mild and temporary, especially during the initial phase.
+Low Dose Naltrexone Capsule (Naltrexone) is generally well tolerated when used as prescribed at low doses.
+Most side effects are mild and temporary, especially during the initial days of treatment, but their occurrence may vary depending on the individual’s health condition and response to therapy.

 Common Side Effects